 Mary had a sister named Anna Garrard who married John’s brother George.
-Mary and Anna descended from Mason and Rachel Garrett.The couple appears in the 1870 Decatur County, Tennessee census.
+Mary and Anna descended from Mason and Rachel Garrett.The couple appears in the 1870 and 1880 Decatur County, Tennessee census.
 Mason and Rachel’s former owner was Jeff Johnson, but he died shortly after purchasing his farm in Decatur County.

 They were previously owned by the William W. Garrard family.
 The white Garrards were from Kentucky (Virginia before that), migrated to Lauderdale County, Alabama and finally settled in Decatur County, Tennessee.

 My maternal fourth great-grandmother was Margaret Barnes (abt.
 1829-1894, the photo above is likely her).
 Margaret first appears on an 1838 county court record in Hardin County, Tennessee.
-Sadly, the record describes Margaret’s sale to John L. Barnes for $198 because she was being “badly treated” by her current owner, Washington B. Turner.
+The record describes Margaret’s sale to John L. Barnes for $198 because she was being “badly treated” by her current owner, Washington B. Turner.

 Margaret was technically a free black woman.
 In 1840, after the court transaction, she was likely the free black enumerated in the household of John L. Barnes.
-In 1850, she was enumerated in the Barnes household as Margaret Roberts, with several young children.
-By 1860, Margaret’s name appeared as Margaret Barnes.
+In 1850, she was enumerated in the Barnes household as Margaret Roberts with several young children.
+By 1860 Margaret’s name appeared as Margaret Barnes.

-Margaret origins are unknown.
+Margaret’s origins are unknown.
 The name Margaret Roberts is certainly a clue to her identity before being “owned” by Washington B. Turner.
 Although she was a freedwoman, sometimes free blacks were bonded to some white person (a form of “vouching” for them).